HTML ul

 • background-color: Sets the background color for the list or items.

-• padding, margin, font-size, and color: Customize spacing, size, and color.
+• padding, margin, font-size, color: Customize spacing, size, and color.

 Introduction to the list-style-type Property in CSS